ExistentialHeroics/ExistentialHeroics.github.io/reading-list.md

 subtitle: What is the Existential Heroism Institute?
 ---

-Denial of Death by Ernest Becker
+- The Denial of Death by Ernest Becker
+- Critical Path by R. Buckminster Fuller
+- Confessions of an Economic Hit Man by John Perkins